k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 - Use Case 1: **LLM Profiling** - profiling and classification of columns with sensitive / PII data.
 - Use Case 2: **LLM Description** - a creation of each column's short description.

-Both of these plugins are inactive by default and should be set to active, when needed.
+Both of these plugins are inactive by default and must be activated via Discovery Pipeline if needed.

 The prerequisite of working with an LLM plugin is a creation of an LLM AI interface in the project.
 The Discovery can use a designated LLM AI interface (tagged as 'discovery').
 If none of the LLM AI interfaces are tagged as 'discovery', an interface with a 'default' tag will be used.